Eschscholzia californica: State flower of California

 During the 1890s Sarah Plummer Lemmon advocated for the adoption of the golden poppy as the state flower of California, eventually writing the bill passed by the California Legislature and signed by Governor George Pardee in 1903.
 In this era, the state aimed to construct an external identity grounded in the natural wealth of the region, enticing newcomers and businesses with promises of celebration and prosperity.
 Publicly, products synonymous with the color gold, such as oranges, wheat, actual gold, and the iconic golden poppy, were strategically employed as influential elements in the endeavor to shape and promote the state.

 In the aftermath of the 1906 San Francisco earthquake and fire, the California poppy became a central design motif and symbol influencing various decorative objects.
 Such decorative objects featured California scenes and prominently showcased the California poppy symbolizing the imagined, pastoral and prosperous California that artists sought to create.

-A particular example is a wooden box painted by Lucia Mathews in 1929.
+A particular example is a wooden box painted by Lucia Kleinhans Mathews in 1929.
 This box serves as a visual representation of the symbiotic relationship between the poppy and California, reinforcing the state's identity through design.
 As the official state flower of California, Eschscholzia californica is pictured on welcome signs along highways entering California and on official Scenic Route signs.

 In March 2019, a "super bloom" of California poppies in the city of Lake Elsinore, California, drew nationwide attention.
 So-called super blooms occur after a period of heavy rainfall and often draw large crowds.
 The most popular sightseeing spot, Walker Canyon, was overwhelmed by more than 100,000 visitors in the span of a few days, causing city officials to temporarily shut down surrounding roads to motor vehicles.